 More Tips for Computer Programming Newbies

 After completing your first couple of courses, you may end up at a skill plateau.
-If that happens, consider these project ideas for continued programming progress.
 I also recommend tapping into some programming-related podcasts, which can help you feel more comfortable and accelerate growth.

 If you stick with it and decide to pursue programming as a career, check out our tips for programming interview preparation.
 On the other hand, you may find that programming is too difficult: signs that programming isn’t for you.